Tensor products of function systems revisited: Maximal tensor products of function systems

-\begin{defn} Suppose that $T : V \to W$ is a unital positive surjective linear map for real AOU spaces $V$ and $W$.
-We call $T : V \to W$ {\sl an order quotient map} if for any $w$ in $W^+$ and $\varepsilon>0$, we can take an element $v$ in $V$ so that it satisfies \end{defn}
+\begin{defn} Suppose that $T : V \to W$ is a unital positive surjective linear map for function systems $V$ and $W$.
+We call $T : V \to W$ {\sl an order quotient map} if for any $w$ in $W^+$ and $\varepsilon>0$, we can find an element $v$ in $V$ such that \end{defn}

 The key point of the above definition is that the lifting $v$ depends on the choice of $\varepsilon>0$.
-Slightly modifying \cite[Theorem 2.45]{PT}, we get the following proposition.
-It justifies the terminology, order quotient map.
+By slightly modifying \cite[Theorem 2.45]{PT}, we obtain the following proposition, which justifies the term {\sl order quotient map}.